-The UplinkFast feature is supported only when the switch is running PVST+.
-It is not supported when the switch is running rapid PVST+ or MSTP.
+The UplinkFast feature is supported only when the switch is running PVST.

-Beginning in privileged EXEC mode, follow these steps to enable UplinkFast.
-This procedure is optional.
+Beginning in privileged EXEC mode, follow these steps to enable UplinkFast:

 Command Purpose Step 1 configure terminal Enter global configuration mode.
-Step 2 spanning-tree uplinkfast [max-update-rate pkts-per-second] Enable UplinkFast.
-(Optional) For pkts-per-second , the range is 0 to 32000 packets per second; the default is 150.
+Step 2 spanning-tree uplinkfast [max-update-rate pkts-per-second] Enable UplinkFast on the switch.
+(Optiona) For pkts-per-second , the range is 0 to 65535 packets per second; the default is 150.
 If you set the rate to 0, station-learning frames are not generated, and the spanning-tree topology converges more slowly after a loss of connectivity.
 Step 3 end Return to privileged EXEC mode.
 Step 4 show spanning-tree summary Verify your entries.
 Step 5 copy running-config startup-config (Optional) Save your entries in the configuration file.